rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-paper.md

 To really understand the security and ownership of your private keys, you ought to generate seed phrases by hand, with dice and paper.
-You will need to transfer them to a secure computer and generate a checksum, however everything before that can be done by hand.
+You will need to transfer the seed phrase to a secure airgapped computer and generate a checksum, however everything before that can be done by hand.